 - Eligible Borrowers include small business owners and agricultural businesses with 300 or less employees, non-profits in the US states, Washington D.C. and territories who have suffered a temporary loss of revenue due to the pandemic.

-- Use of Proceeds include working capital, operating expenses such as payroll, healthcare insurance premiums, rent, utilities and existing fixed debt payments.
+- Use of Proceeds include working capital, operating expenses such as payroll, healthcare insurance premiums, rent, utilities, existing fixed debt payments, including federal business debt payments as well as the prepayments of commercial debt.

 - 30 Payment Term at 3.75% Fixed Rate for businesses and 2.75% Fixed Rate for nonprofits, with no pre-payment penalty.